 If you are a laptop user, you must have faced different issues, one of which is laptop won’t turn on.
 There can be various reasons that your laptop is not turning on.
-That’s why, today, we bring a tutorial that can help you fix your notebook.
+That’s why, today, we bring a tutorial that can help you fix your laptop.
 Following are some common reasons along with their solution.

 Charger or Battery Is Malfunctioning

 Sometimes, the laptop battery stops working, its health gets low, or it becomes dead.
 In this case, you required its AC Adaptor (aka charger) to be connected for making the laptop work.
 Without a charger, it won’t turn on.
 In this type of scenario, you need to change the laptop’s battery.